 Collage of illustrated school supplies and eyes, symbolizing the struggle of managing narcolepsy and school

-School and Narcolepsy: Tips for Students
+School and Narcolepsy: Tips for Parents of Young Students

 Communication is key